boudlo-forge/boudlo.github.io/_posts/2022-01-29-compliance-officer-nft-need-to-know.md

 tags: emerging cryptocurrency compliance
 ---
 ![The First 5000 Days]({{site.baseurl}}/assets/images/the-first-5000-days.jpg){:style="max-width:100%"}
-The First 5000 Days, by Beeple
+The First 5000 Days, by Beeple{:class="post-image"}

 **Hello**, in this, my first blog post in a series of articles on emerging technologies and their effect on the compliance space, I will be trying to explain what NFTs are, and now to consider them in terms of your regular business activities.
 I hope you find it helpful.